dxjoshi/java_interview_prep/resources/java/notes.md

 A nested class is a member of its enclosing class.
 It can be declared private, public, protected, or package private.
 Nested classes are divided into two categories: non-static and static.
 1. Non-static nested classes are called **inner classes**.
 They have access to other members(methods and fields) of the enclosing class, even if they are declared private.
 As an inner class is associated with an instance, it cannot define any static members itself.
 There are two special kinds of inner classes: **local classes and anonymous classes**.
 An instance of InnerClass can exist only within an instance of OuterClass and has direct access to the methods and fields of its enclosing instance.
+[Inner Class Example](https://docs.oracle.com/javase/tutorial/java/javaOO/innerclasses.html)

         class OuterClass {
             ...